 DeQuervain’s tendonitis is a common form of tendonitis affecting the wrist.
 DeQuervain’s is treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Dequervain’s tendonitis.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Dequervain’s tendonitis.

 Two of the tendons to the thumb run through a tunnel on the thumb side of the wrist that has a tendency to get tight in some people (classically new mothers).
 Once the tendons get inflamed there can be an area of swelling and tenderness in the wrist and pain with motion of the thumb.